neilpeterson/twitter-sentiment-for-kubernetes/README.md

 service "chart-tweet" created
 ```

 The Chart Tweet service can take some time to complete.
-To want progress, start a watch on the ‘kubectl get service’ command.
+To watch progress, run the following.

 ```
 kubectl get service -w